 'Now Abel was a keeper of sheep, while Cain was a tiller of the soil.
 So in the course of time, Cain brought some of the fruit of the soil as an offering to the LORD, while Abel brought the best portions of the firstborn of his flock.' – Genesis 4:3-4

 History and archeology reveal a common picture of ancient peoples throughout the world.
-At first they were hunter-gatherers, moving from place to place, always searching for better food supply.
-Over long periods of time, some people became farmers by learning how to process seeds, clear ground and plant crops ... and others became ranchers by learning how to domesticate sheep, goats, pigs and cattle for reproduction and slaughter.
+At first, they were hunter-gatherers, moving from place to place, always searching for a better food supply.
+Over long periods of time, some people became farmers by learning how to process seeds, clear ground, and raise crops ... and others became ranchers by learning the long process of domesticating sheep, goats, pigs, and cattle for reproduction and slaughter.

 Adam and Eve's first son, Cain, murdered his brother, Abel, and then this happened: